 It should sizzle really good as soon as your batter hits the oil.

 See how it is sizzling around the edges and little bubbles are appearing on the top?

 You want to cook it for a minute or two before flipping.
 Wait until the edges appear dry and the top is covered in little bubbles.

 FLIP and continue cooking until browned on the other side.

-Serve with as much butter and syrup as you want!
+Serve your fluffy pancakes with as much butter and maple syrup as you want!